-Our customers, who have invested in Le Verre de Vin wine & Champagne preservation, are constantly looking to add value to their wine-by-the-glass service, with innovative service ideas.
-With the precision control of oxidation on all opened bottles of still wine and the precision control of CO2 pressure with Champagnes and sparkling wines, Le Verre de Vin users have the confidence to open a larger range of wines to entice their guests to try new experiences.
-Food and Wine Pairing is a great way to enhance the dining experience and give new wine enthusiasts the opportunity to develop their palettes.
+Our customers, who have invested in Bermar wine & Champagne preservation, are constantly looking to add value to their wine-by-the-glass service, with innovative service ideas.
+With the precision control of oxidation on all opened bottles of still wine and the precision control of CO2 pressure with Champagnes and sparkling wines, Bermar users have the confidence to open a larger range of wines to entice their guests to try new experiences.
+Food and Wine Pairing is a great way to enhance the dining experience and allow new wine enthusiasts to develop their palettes.

 - Enhances the overall dining experience.